WootenblatzCodes/DekkCorePowerShell/README.md

 **Autostart Commands**

-The *Autostart Commands* folder has three .CMD files that you can put in your Windows startup folder to automatically run your server when you sign in to windows.
+The *Autostart Commands* folder has three .CMD files that are copied into your Windows startup folder.
+This will automatically run your server when you sign in to windows.
+Each CMD file exists to execute the corresponding Powershell script to start a given service.

-You can find your Startup folder by pasting the following into the address bar of File Explorer:

-    %USERPROFILE%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-Copy and paste the three CMD files into this folder to autostart the server applications after Windows restarts.

 **Powershell files**